SUNY Downstate Medical Center

 PUBH 4540: Global Health in Developing Countries

-The purposes of this elective are to provide fourth year medical students with an opportunity to observe and participate in public health programs in developing countries, to study health care disparities in such countries, to be of service to disadvantaged populations in these countries, and to have a cross-cultural experience.
+The purposes of this elective are to provide fourth year medical students with an opportunity to observe, study, and participate in public health programs in developing countries, to study health care disparities in such countries, to be of service to disadvantaged populations in these countries, and to have a cross-cultural experience.
 Students can accomplish this goal through participation in public health and preventive medicine programs situated in public health departments, rural community health clinics, rural hospitals with active community and/or preventive health programs, and mobile public health programs.

 Students must spend a minimum of six weeks and may spend a maximum of eight weeks in this elective.
 Living and working conditions in many developing countries are often difficult.
 Students should not attempt this elective if they are unprepared to adapt to a foreign culture and to potentially difficult local living and working circumstances.

 Each participant must submit a written report at the end of the elective, describing service rendered, observations made, or the results of special studies performed.
 This report must be of 1,500 words or more in length, and is a requirement for satisfactory completion of the elective.
 Preceptor evaluation at the site overseas must also be satisfactory.

 Interest in this elective is extremely keen, and the number of students who can be accepted is limited.
 Students interested in this elective should submit an application form to the School of Public Health (Room B4-318) early in the third year.
 All applications from third year medical students must be received by December 31st of the third year.
 Applications will not be accepted after that date.
 Applications from fourth year students will not be considered because of the long period of time generally required for planning this elective and obtaining host site approvals.